somasis/www.somas.is/note-organizing-nix-configuration-without-flakes.md

 For dependency pinning, there's tools like [`niv`][niv], [`npins`][npins], [`lon`][lon] (and probably many others) that do dependency pinning just fine.
+I use `npins`, mostly because it seems like the most widely used alternative to `niv`, and also because of
-I use `npins`, mostly for [reasons outlined in this post by one of Lix's maintainers][pinning-nixos-with-npins].
+[this post by one of Lix's maintainers][pinning-nixos-with-npins] that uses it as well.

 Regarding schema, I'm not sure why we don't think of `default.nix` more creatively (or really, more boringly); why not just imitate Flake